Why did we do it? We know what we like......

 |Gretch Electromatic Pro Jet w/Bigsby||$599||16||6|

 |Hohner HR600 Tesla pickups||$399||24||9|

 The results reflect what we expected.
 The wider neck on the Big Lou Wide Nut guitar simply has more "meat" in it.
 It is wider, stiffer and heavier.
 So the sustain is better.
 Many guitarist may not know what they are giving up by purchasing a guitar with a "fast skinny neck".
 A skinny neck will be lighter, more flexible, and can cost you sustain performance.
 The sensitivity of the pickups and internal resistance of the related components also play a part in sustain.
 However, even the best pickup's can't produce a signal, if the strings stop vibrating.
 This test was for the 1 7/8" neck.
 We have not tested the 2" wide neck, but it might be even better.

-Of course, not every guitarist is interested in sustain performance.
+Of course, not every guitarist is interested in sustain performance since a good amplifier can provide the sustain using the electronics.
 However, for those who like this feature, the Big Lou Wide Nut performs well.